-Initially, Kids Central contracted with Devereux Kids to manage the Neighborhood Projects.
 On July 1, 2014 the projects day to day staffing transitioned from Devereux Kids to Kids Central.
 Since inception, Devereux and the Community Facilitators have assisted Kids Central in expanding each project.
 They have been successful in increasing community trust between and within groups, as well as developing community cohesion through the Neighborhood Projects activities.
 Each project developed partnerships in each community resulting in the harnessing of local power and buy-in.

 For FY 2017-2018, Kids Central had three (3) active Neighborhood Projects located in West Ocala, (Marion County), Wildwood (Sumter County) and Leesburg (Lake County).
 The Ocala Resource Center has a collaborative partnership with the City of Ocala for the building, the College of Central Florida for parking and various other community partnerships.
 The Wildwood Project has a partnership with New Covenant Church Helping Hand Ministry.
-The Leesburg Resource Center opened in May of 2018 and is a partnership with the City of Leesburg.
+The Leesburg Resource Center has a partnership with the City of Leesburg.

 Kids Central continues to seek funding through community partners, grants and contributions to meet the needs of the clients coming to the resource centers and to expand efforts in Circuit 5.
-Kids Central's

-Neighborhood Projects began entering all client's case managed through the Neighborhood Projects in FSFN.
+Kids Central's Neighborhood Projects began entering all client's case managed through the Neighborhood Projects in FSFN.